Mulency/Hiring-Challenge/README.md

     Fork the Challenge Repository
     Write your Code
     Commit/push your Changes
-    Email link to your repository to cynthia.m@thebe-im.com for assessment
+    Please email link to your public repo to the point of contact that sent link to this challenge.

 ## 3. Impress us with your skills
 Challenge